Local tropicalizations of splice type surface singularities

-\begin{theorem} The map $\emb$ from~\eqref{eq:embedGamma} is injective. \end{theorem} \begin{proof} We prove the statement holds when restricted to any star-full subtree $T$ of $\Gamma$.
+\begin{proof} We prove that the statement holds when restricted to any star-full subtree $T$ of $\Gamma$.
 As in the proof of~\autoref{lm:coeffspos}, we argue by induction on the number $p$ of nodes of $T$.
 If $p=0$, then $T$ is either a vertex $u$ or an edge $[u,v]$.
 The statement in the first case is tautological.
-The result for the second one holds by construction because $\{\emb(u), \emb(v)\}$ are linearly independent by~\autoref{pr:convexityBar}~(\ref{linIndep}).
+The result for the second one holds by construction because $\{\emb(u), \emb(v)\}$ is linearly independent by~\autoref{pr:convexityBar}~(\ref{linIndep}).

 If $p=1$, then $T$ is a star tree.
 Let $v$ be its unique node and $\{u_1,\ldots, u_{\valv{v}}\}$ be its leaves.
 Injectivity over $T$ is a direct consequence of the following identity:

 which we prove by a direct computation.
 Indeed, pick $0\leq a \leq b\leq 1$ with